 For more information about our academic and research activities Scientific Computing Research

 Applicants for admission should have an undergraduate degree in Mathematics, Science, Engineering or an equivalent.
-Candidates are expected to have approved courses in multivariable calculus, differential equations, linear algebra, numerical analysis and data structures, as well as having programming experience using a high level language such as FORTRAN or C\C++.
+Candidates are expected to have approved courses in multivariable calculus, differential equations, linear algebra, numerical analysis and data structures, as well as having programming experience using a high level language such as C\C++.

 In addition to the requirements of the Office of Graduate Studies, the Master of Science degree in Scientific Computing with Thesis, Option I, requires a minimum of 32 credits distributed as follows: